stefantsvyatkov/simple-calculator/README.md

 <li>the combination Alt+R</li>
 </ul>
 <p>
-After activating this button, the result of the calculation will be shown in the text box and copied to the clipboard automatically.
+After activating this button, the result of the calculation will be shown in the text box.
 It also can be operated with other numbers infinitely.
 </p>
 <p><strong>
 Example:
 </p></strong>
 <p>
 From some calculation the result is 3,1.
 We can multiply it by 10, after that to subtract 2 and so on.
-For every operation the "Result" button must be activated.
+In the end activate the "Result" button.
 </p>

 <a name="toc62"></a>
 <h3>6.2.
 Calculating by entering the operation signs</h3>

 <p>
 The program allows entering the operation signs in the text box directly, without pressing of the corresponding buttons.
-These signs are:
+It gives the possibility for calculating number expressions.
+The operation signs which can be used are:
 </p>
 <ul>
 <li>+ - addition</li>